aka-baka/deck-mining/docs/setupTools.md

 Download the extension from your respective browser store, and refer to the [Yomitan main page](https://github.com/themoeway/yomitan) for instructions on migrating from Yomichan/setting up etc.
 If you already have a working Yomichan/Yomitan setup on another device, you can export the dictionaries and settings, and import on the Steam Deck.
-If you're starting from scratch and want a quick setup, you can consider using [Xelieu's Lazy Guide](https://xelieu.github.io/jp-lazy-guide/setupYomitanOnPC/) or [Donkuri's guide](https://donkuri.github.io/learn-japanese/setup/#yomitan-setup)
+If you're starting from scratch and want a quick setup, you can consider using [Xelieu's Lazy Guide](https://xelieu.github.io/jp-lazy-guide/setupYomitanOnPC/) or [Donkuri's guide](https://donkuri.github.io/learn-japanese/setup/#yomitan-setup).

 ### A browser texthook page

 Pick one you like.
 I recommend pages that use websocket instead of relying on clipboard inserter (older and inferior method):

 - [exSTATic](https://github.com/KamWithK/exSTATic) has historical stats visualization in addition to the texthook page.
-Remember to install the TextractorSender dll as well as listed in the instructions.
+Remember to install the TextractorSender dll too, as listed in the instructions.

 - [Renji-XD's texthooker-ui page](https://github.com/Renji-XD/texthooker-ui).
 Also install a websocket hook (eg. textractor-websocket or TextractorSender).